panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 ## 4. TypeScript function interface

-Another interesting way to write the function type is using the TypeScript function interface, also named function call signature.
+Another interesting way to write the function type is using a TypeScript function interface (also named function call signature).

-TypeScript function interface looks similar to a method type.
-The function interface just doesn't have the method name:
+TypeScript function interface looks similar to an object type interface.
+The function interface *doesn't have the method name written*:

 ```typescript
 interface SumInterface {